Saturday, June 29, 2024

 image via the NYC Dept of Records & Information Services.

 The renovations resulted in a 1920s take on Italian Renaissance architecture.
-Face in brown-red brick, its details--like the square-headed drip molding above the grouped windows of the second floor--were executed in brick.
+Faced in brown-red brick, its details--like the square-headed drip molding above the grouped windows of the second floor--were executed in brick.
 A brick parapet rose above a trio of fully arched windows at the fourth floor.

 By now, the ten other brownstone houses of the 1890 row had been replaced with tall apartment buildings, the 15-story structure to the south completed in 1925, and the 12-story building on the other side completed in 1912.